FDISK(8) System Administration FDISK(8)

 All partitioning is driven by device I/O limits (the topology) by

-default. fdisk is able to optimize the disk layout for a 4K-sector
+default. fdisk is able to optimize the disk layout for a 4K-sector size

-is always a good idea to follow fdisk's defaults as the default values
+always a good idea to follow fdisk's defaults as the default values

-(e.g. first and last partition sectors) and partition sizes specified
+(e.g., first and last partition sectors) and partition sizes specified

-by the +<size>{M,G,...} notation are always aligned according to the
+by the +/-<size>{M,G,...} notation are always aligned according to the

 device properties.